mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 This is not an exhaustive compilation of evidence, but only what I've personally made a note of in my study of the Book of Enoch.

-{% include image.html name="enoch-is-scripture.jpeg" alt="Evidence that Enoch is Scripture" width="741" %}
+{% include image.html name="evidence-that-enoch-is-scripture/1.jpeg" alt="Evidence that Enoch is Scripture" width="741" %}

 ## The Strongest Evidence